someodd/someodd.github.io/phlog-mirror/_posts/2024-05-17-window-maker.gopher.md

 * https://planet.debian.org/rss20.xml - debian news
 * You can search a "booru" like Konachan which has wallpapers and provides RSS/ATOM feeds for search results, and you can specifically filter by "safe"
-  * Some early 2000s, late 90s vibes: https://konachan.net/post/atom?tags=lain+rating%3Asafe  **CHANGE THIS TO SEARCH SOMETHING ELSE**
+  * Some early 2000s, late 90s vibes: https://konachan.net/post/atom?tags=SOMETAG+rating%3Asafe
 * https://photojournal.jpl.nasa.gov/rss/index.html

 ### redshift